-Abbott has many years of helping OEM companies convert expensive machined parts into effective quality Cold Headed parts.
-This process is not easily accomplished but our expertise in manufacturing, sourcing and world-class suppliers have helped us help customers save big dollars for over 70+ years.
+Abbott has many years of helping OEM companies convert expensive machined parts into effective quality Cold Headed fasteners and parts.
+This process is not easily accomplished but our expertise in custom cold forming, sourcing and world-class suppliers have helped us help customers save big dollars for over 70 years.

 Let us help convert your costly machined components to reap the benefits of high volume efficiencies of cold-formed/cold heading processes.
-Cold Headed Conversions are currently machined components converted to cold formed components yielding the highest possible savings for your products.
+Cold Headed Conversions are currently machined components converted to cold-formed components and fasteners yielding the highest possible savings for your products.

 Examples of parts that are especially good candidates for cold headed conversions are: